Persistent homology for functionals: Filtered spaces and persistence theory

 For the next step in the persistence pipeline, one needs a coherent assignment of a vector space to any topological space, or, more precisely, a functor from the category $\Top$ of topological spaces to the category $\Vect$ of vector spaces over a fixed field $\F$.
-Key examples are provided by \emph{homology theories}, which for now are only assumed to be $\Z$-graded families $\H = (\H_d)_{d \in \Z}$ of \emph{homotopy invariant functors}, meaning that they assign the same morphism to homotopic maps.
+The typical choices are given by \emph{homology theories}, which for now are only assumed to be $\Z$-graded families $\H = (\H_d)_{d \in \Z}$ of \emph{homotopy invariant functors}, meaning that they assign the same morphism to homotopic maps.
 Of particular importance to us are \v{C}ech homology \cite[Section IX--X]{Eilenberg.1952} with coefficients in $\F$, and homology theories in the sense of Eilenberg--Steenrod \cite[Section I]{Eilenberg.1952}, such as singular homology, again with coefficients in $\F$ \cite{Eilenberg.1944}.